castle-engine/castle-engine/src/x3d/nodes_specification/README.txt

 in a simple text format (more-or-less pasted from X3D specifications).

-They are parsed by the x3d-nodes-to-pascal program, that can generate node "helper" methods, placed in the ../auto_generated_node_helpers/ directory.

-In the past, these files were used to automatically generate parts of the X3DNodes unit, using the program in old_x3d_nodes_spec_to_pascal.
+They are parsed by the x3d-nodes-to-pascal program, that can generate node "helper" methods, placed in the ../auto_generated_node_helpers/ directory, or the templates (useful to automatically generate parts of the X3DNodes unit).

 ------------------------------------------------------------------------------
 Historical notes how the initial files in components/ were created: